-The Sub-Fund is suitable for investors with an investment horizon of 5 years and more.
+The Sub-Fund is suitable for investors with an investment horizon of 5 years and more as the excess return targeted for the Sub-Fund can be expected to materialize over time.

 The investor must be able to accept significant temporary losses.
 However, there can be no assurance that the investors recover the assets originally invested to the Sub-Fund as the value of the Sub-Fund may either increase or decrease.